-- 79. Initial concerns should be raised with Mr L. Coddington, the SENDCo.
-If parents/carers are not satisfied with the way their concerns have been dealt with they should contact Headteacher or write a letter outlining their concerns to the chair of governors. - 80.
+Initial concerns should be raised with Mrs Smallridge, the SENDCo and Mrs Husband, Deputy Headteacher for SEND and Inclusion.
+If parents/carers are not satisfied with the way their concerns have been dealt with they should contact Mrs V Hall Headteacher or write a letter outlining their concerns to the chair of governors.

 We welcome feedback on how we can improve the support we offer.